Watts-Lab/team_comm_tools/docs/source/examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 More advanced users of the FeatureBuilder should consider the following optional parameters, depending on their needs.

+Customizing Sentence Vectors
+""""""""""""""""""""""""""""""

 * The **regenerate_vectors** parameter controls whether you'd like the FeatureBuilder to re-generate the content in the **vector_directory**, even if we have already cached the output of a previous run.
 It is useful if the underlying data has changed, but you want to give the output file the same name as a previous run of the FeatureBuilder.

 	* By default, **we assume that, if your output file is named the same, that the underlying vectors are the same**.
 If this isn't true, you should set **regenerate_vectors = True** in order to clear out the cache and re-generate the RoBERTa and SBERT outputs.

+* We currently support only the automatically-generated SBERT vectors as inputs to our vector-dependent features.
+A future update will add support for additional vector types.

+Customizing the Generated Features
+"""""""""""""""""""""""""""""""""""

-* The **custom_features** parameter allows you to specify features that do not exist within our default set. **We default to NOT generating four features that depend on SBERT vectors, as the process for generating the vectors tends to be slow.** However, these features can provide interesting insights into the extent to which individuals in a conversation speak "similarly" or not, based on a vector similarity metric.
+* The **custom_features** parameter allows you to specify features that do not exist within our default set. **We currently default to NOT generating four features that depend on SBERT vectors, as the process for generating the vectors tends to be slow.** However, these features can provide interesting insights into the extent to which individuals in a conversation speak "similarly" or not, based on a vector similarity metric.
 To access these features, simply use the **custom_features** parameter:

 	.. code-block:: python